TylerM2112/middlewherev3/styleGuide.md

 <Foo style={{ left: '20px' }} />
 ```

-#### Omit the value of a prop if it is explictly true
+#### Omit the value of a prop if it is explicitly true
-`this.props.hidden` will come back true if it gets past regradless.
+`this.props.hidden` will come back true if it gets past regardless.
 ```js
 // bad
 <Foo